SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can provide an explicit name in parentheses after ``set``.

-Notice that the initializer for the ``EquilateralTriangle`` class is made up of three phases:
+Notice that the initializer for the ``EquilateralTriangle`` class has three different steps:

 1. Setting the value of properties that the subclass declares.

 2. Calling the superclass's initializer.

-3. Changing the value of properties set by the superclass.
+3. Changing the value of properties defined by the superclass.
    Any additional setup work that uses methods, getters, or setters can also be done at this point.